-There is an editorial in today’s “Boston Globe” that the return of Early Action to Harvard makes the admissions process more equitable: “The admissions advantage for athletes has been a source of contention at Harvard for decades.
+There is an editorial in today’s edition of The Boston Globe in which the writer argues that the return of Early Action to Harvard makes the admissions process more equitable for all: “The admissions advantage for athletes has been a source of contention at Harvard for decades.
 A situation in which athletes get an early word, but few other applicants do, was hard to square with the overall philosophy of promoting equity.
 It’s far better to bring back early action — and to make sure all potential applicants know about the option.”

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
-You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of The Ivy Coach, Inc.
+You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of Ivy Coach, Inc.